maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 │                       └── IgniteClusterTest.java
 ```

+> [!important]
-> **Checkpoint #5**: Verify your project structure matches the one above.
+> **Checkpoint**: Verify your project structure matches the one above.
 All Java files should be in the correct package structure, and your `pom.xml` and `docker-compose.yml` files should be in the project root.

 ## Next Steps